-AEROSURF[®] is a drug/device combination product that combines our KL4 surfactant with our proprietary capillary aerosol generator (CAG).
-We are developing AEROSURF for premature infants with or at risk for developing RDS.
-Premature infants with RDS currently are treated with surfactants that can only be administered by endotracheal intubation supported with mechanical ventilation, both invasive procedures that frequently result in serious respiratory conditions and complications.
-Consequently, neonatologists generally will not treat infants who could benefit from surfactant therapy unless they determine that the potential benefits of surfactant therapy outweigh the risks associated with such invasive administration procedures.
-AEROSURF potentially will provide practitioners with the ability to deliver surfactant therapy using a less-invasive method.
-For this reason, we believe that AEROSURF, if approved, potentially may enable the treatment of a significantly greater number of premature infants at risk for RDS who could benefit from surfactant therapy but are currently not treated.
+AEROSURF is an investigational combination drug-device product that combines our KL4 surfactant with our proprietary capillary aerosol generator (CAG).
+We are developing AEROSURF to deliver our KL4 surfactant in aerosolized form to premature infants with RDS.
+AEROSURF potentially will provide neonatologists with the ability to avoid invasive procedures and deliver our KL4 surfactant in aerosolized form to premature infants supported with nCPAP.
+For this reason, we believe that AEROSURF, if approved, may enable the treatment of a significantly greater number of premature infants with RDS who could benefit from surfactant therapy but are currently not treated.